 Why choose a Japanese import car?

 Japanese car manufacturers have a reputation for high-spec cars, with sporty design and precision engines.
 Models like the Mazda MX-5, Nissan 350Z and the Toyota Supra all combine great performance with a sleek design.

 Often, drivers are able to source features and specifications from imported models not usually available on UK native models at a significantly lower cost.
 This might include more powerful engines, leather seats, or custom styling.

 Unlike American imports, Japanese imported cars are right-hand drive, meaning a familiar driving experience for UK drivers.

-Insurance policies for imported cars tend to cost more than those for cars bought in the UK.
+Insurance for imported cars tends to cost more than those for cars bought in the UK.
 This is for a number of reasons.